Fire Force: Stage plays

 In 2020, a stage-play adaptation of the series ran from July 31 to August 2 at the Umeda Arts Theater in Osaka and from August 7 to August 9 at KT Zepp Yokohama in Kanagawa.
 The play was directed by Sho Kubota, script written by Yusei Naruse, and music composed by Masaki Miyoshi; the protagonist Shinra Kusakabe was played by Hikaru Makishima.
 In 2022, a second stage-play ran from January 18–23 at KT Zepp Yokohama and from January 27–30 at the Sankei Hall Breeze in Osaka; it featured the same staff and Makishima reprised his role as Shinra.
 Also in 2022, a third stage-play ran from September 17–25 at the Sunshine Theatre in Tokyo and from September 29 to October 2 at the Kyoto-Gekijo in Kyoto; Shinra was played by Ryoga Ishikawa.

 Video game

-In May 2022, an original video game titled Fire Force: Enbu no Shō was announced.
-Mrs. Green Apple will perform the game's theme song "En En".
+In May 2022, a video game titled Fire Force: Enbu no Shō (炎炎ノ消防隊 炎舞ノ章) was announced.
+It was released for iOS and Android on January 30, 2023.
+Mrs. Green Apple performs the game's theme song "Enen".
+The game is set to end service on August 29, 2025.

 Reception

-As of January 2018, the manga had 1.8 million copies in circulation; 7.3 million copies in circulation as of June 2020; 10 million copies in circulation as of July 2020; 12 million copies in circulation as of October 2020; 15 million copies in circulation as of April 2021; 16 million copies in circulation as of June 2021; 17.5 million copies in circulation as of February 2022; and over 20 million copies in circulation as of May 2022.
+By January 2018, the manga had 1.8 million copies in circulation; 7.3 million copies in circulation by June 2020; 10 million copies in circulation by July 2020; 12 million copies in circulation by October 2020; 15 million copies in circulation by April 2021; 16 million copies in circulation by June 2021; 17.5 million copies in circulation as of February 2022; and over 20 million copies in circulation by May 2022.